alisomay/naked-paper.js/README.md

 This is an experiment and a proof of concept rather than a project.
 If the library will be useful and performant enough then it can become a project.
-The file `paper-core.js` is the distribution I butchered :)
+The file `paper-core.js` is the original distribution before I butchered it to `naked-paper.js` :)

 # possible use with blueprint
 Copy `naked-paper.js` to `node_modules` folder.